How to Replace a Toilet Shut off Valve Fast!

 Step 1: Buy the right valve

-The good thing is that shut off valves are universal so you really don’t have to worry about the size.
+The good thing is that shut-off valves are universal, so you don’t have to worry about the size.
 It is the type you need to focus on.

-If your pipe is threaded you will need to make sure you buy a threaded shut off valve too.
+If your pipe is threaded, you must also make sure you buy a threaded shut-off valve.

 Step 2: Drain all the water

-• Turn off the main shut off valve to the house.
-You will most likely find this valve in the basement next to the heater or adjacent to the water meter.
-If it is a wheel valve turn in all the way clockwise but if it is a butterfly valve turn it 90 degrees (perpendicular to the pipe)
+• Turn off the main shut-off valve to the house.
+You will likely find this valve in the basement next to the heater or adjacent to the water meter.
+If it is a wheel valve, turn it all the way clockwise, but if it is a butterfly valve, turn it 90 degrees (perpendicular to the pipe)

 • Turn on any of the faucets in the house to drain the water already in the pipes.